 In the medium term: If you’ve always been interested in gardening but never sure about the theory behind it, now’s the time.
 Did you know that every U.S. state has free master gardening training?
 Find details at the American Horticultural Society website.
 And of course, there are dozens of videos on YouTube, all offering free tuition.

 Try your favorite TV celebrity gardener, or a well-known website like the Royal Horticultural Society.
 Or take a walk through the manicured gardens of a stately home.
-Lots of places have opened their virtual doors for free at the moment.

 Evenings learning online; mornings wandering virtually through the gardens of Versailles; afternoons spent in blissful isolation in your garden.